Amanda has worked in estate agency in the Southeast of England in both residential and commercial property sales.

 For those whose jobs are more mobile, there is a whole wealth of property readily available in cheaper areas of the UK.
-Here are fourteen places you might wish to consider in your search for an affordable three-bedroom house.
-All prices given were found on the Rightmove web-site, and are current for 2016.
+Below are 15 places you might wish to consider in your search for an affordable three-bedroom house.
+Each is discussed in detail in the sections that follow.
+All prices given were found on the Rightmove website and are current as of January 2022.

 Stanley is a former coal-mining town in County Durham.
 One of the worst pit disasters in British history took place in Stanley in February 1909 when over 160 people were killed in a local coal mine.

 There has been some serious investment in the town in recent times, including improved leisure facilities, a new swimming pool, and a solar-powered bus interchange.
 More improvements are planned, and Stanley already has a well-regarded performance venue, the Lamplight Arts Centre, which hosts events as diverse as boxing matches, comedy shows, and music gigs.
 The town has a good sprinkling of supermarkets, and there is a twice-weekly market held on Thursdays and Saturdays.

 With the closure of the coal pits and the loss of other major employers in the area, Stanley has been on hard times economically for much of the last twenty years, and local house prices reflect this.
 A basic three-bedroom terraced house can be bought here from around £80,000.

 In the Welsh Rhondda Valley, an area of outstanding charm and natural beauty, a three-bedroom terraced home can be purchased for as little as £65,000 through a traditional estate agency route (or for quite a lot less through property auction).
 A search on Rightmove revealed several houses in Tonypandy, Maerdy and Ferndale for around that figure, and there were a number of others, all advertised as being in good order, in the £65,000 to £75,000 price range.